 - NOTICE: This troubleshooting procedure can destroy data stored on the hard drive.
 Before you proceed, back up all files on the hard drive. - 1 Run the appropriate online diagnostics test.
-See "Using Server Administrator Diagnostics" on page 135.
-Depending on the results of the diagnostics test, proceed as needed through the following steps. - 2 Remove the bezel.
-See "Removing the Bezel" on page 50. - 3 If you are experiencing problems with multiple hard drives, skip to step 8.
-For a problem with a single hard drive, continue to the next step. - Turn off your system, reseat the hard drive, and restart the system. - 5 If your system has a SAS RAID controller daughter card, perform the following steps. - Restart the system and press <Ctrl> <R> to enter the host adapter configuration utility program.
-See the documentation supplied with the host adapter for information about the configuration utility. - Ensure that the hard drive has been configured correctly for the RAID. b - Exit the configuration utility and allow the system to boot to the operating system. - Ensure that the required device drivers for your controller daughter card are installed and are configured correctly.
-See the operating system documentation for more information. - NOTICE: Do not perform the following step if you have a SAS RAID controller daughter card.
+See "Using Server Administrator Diagnostics" on page 127.
+Depending on the results of the diagnostics test, proceed as needed through the following steps. - Remove the bezel.
+See "Removing the Bezel" on page 46. - If you are experiencing problems with multiple hard drives, skip to step 7.
+For a problem with a single hard drive, continue to the next step. - 4 Turn off your system, remove and reinstall the hard drive, and restart the system.
+See "Removing a Hard Drive" on page 60 and "Installing a Hard Drive" on page 62. - If your system has a SAS RAID controller daughter card, perform the following steps. - Restart the system and press <Ctrl><R> to enter the host adapter configuration utility program.
+See the documentation supplied with the host adapter for information about the configuration utility. - Ensure that the hard drive has been configured correctly for the RAID. b - Exit the configuration utility and allow the system to boot to the operating system. - Ensure that the required device drivers for your SAS controller card or SAS RAID controller daughter card are installed and are configured correctly.
+See the operating system documentation for more information. - Check the cable connections inside the system: - Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - Open the system.
+See "Opening the System" on page 48. - Verify that the cable connections between the hard drive(s) and the drive controller are correct, whether the connections are to the SATA connectors on the system board (see Figure 3-12), a SAS expansion card (see Figure 3-13), or the SAS RAID controller daughter card (see Figure 3-14).